theta360developers/plugin-guide/docs/concept.md

 * Button side button (mode) cycles through pre-set settings
 * Companion mobile app is used to configure timelapse settings and store them into camera

 Some more thoughts from Craig ([@codetricity](https://community.theta360.guide/u/codetricity/summary)) about hardware needed for this project [here](https://community.theta360.guide/t/using-mesh-iot-button-with-ricoh-theta-to-create-remote-wireless-shutter/1641/15).
+Scroll up to get the full original discussion.

 Think you could build this? :-)

-# More Concept Ideas from RICOH
+# Plug-in Concepts from RICOH

 ![](img/concept/change-party.png)